piyush-047/deepfake-detection-system/README.md

 ## 🚀 Overview

-An AI-powered deepfake detection system designed to identify manipulated images and videos using advanced machine learning techniques.
+An AI-powered deepfake detection system designed to identify manipulated images and videos.
-The system analyzes visual, temporal, and metadata patterns to detect inconsistencies and classify content as real or fake.
+The system demonstrates how modern machine learning techniques (CNN + RNN) can be used to analyze visual and temporal patterns to detect inconsistencies.

-This project is inspired by real-world challenges in social media platforms where misinformation spreads rapidly through manipulated media.
+This project focuses on **system design, workflow, and detection logic**, inspired by real-world challenges in misinformation and digital media manipulation.

 ---

 ## 🔥 Key Features

-* Image & Video Deepfake Detection
+* Image & Video Deepfake Detection (simulated pipeline)
-* CNN + RNN-based hybrid model
 * Confidence score prediction (Real vs Fake)
-* Temporal inconsistency analysis
+* Temporal inconsistency analysis (concept-based)
+* Explainable detection reasoning
+* Clean and interactive UI
 * Scan history tracking
-* Explainable AI (basis for detection)
-* User-friendly interface (upload & detect)

 ---